VTwin90/Milestone-1-Portfolio/README.md

 Logo Inspiration:
 https://no.pinterest.com/pin/728105464739579361/

-All other images are owned by the site owner.
+All other images and text content are owned by the site owner.

 ### **Acknowledgments**